Managing a Job's Tasks

 job page

-When viewing the tasks for a job, the “Sequenced Tasks” list shows which tasks will run and the order that they will run in.
+When viewing the tasks of a job, the ‘Sequenced Tasks’ list shows the tasks that have been added to this job and the order that they will run in.

 With this in mind, Loome Integrate jobs can be seen as a list of tasks that will execute individually in order.

-All of the functionality detailed in this page require the user to at least have an application role of a “BI Developer” or higher.
+All of the functionality detailed in this page requires the user to have an application role of a Project Creator or Administrator, or a project role of Project Owner or Project Contributor.

-If you wish to add a task to a job that doesn’t exist yet, clicking the “Add Task” button in the page header will take you to the new task form.
+If you wish to add a task that doesn’t exist yet, clicking the New Task button in the page header will take you to the new task form.
 Once you submit the new task, it will automatically be added to the sequenced tasks for the related job.
 Learn more about adding new tasks here.

 adding a new task

-Tasks that are created in projects can be re-used across multiple jobs, and can be added to other jobs.
-These tasks are called ‘Available Tasks’ and are shown beneath each ‘Sequenced Tasks’ section in each job.
+Tasks that are created in the same project can be re-used across multiple jobs.
+A task created in one job can be added to other jobs.
+These tasks are called ‘Available Tasks’ and are at the bottom half of the page for each job.

-To add an existing task to a job, use the “Available Tasks” lists and select the tasks you wish to add with the + button.
+To add an existing task to a job, select the tasks you want to add with the + button in the ‘Available Tasks’ list.

 adding an existing task